 Currently MySQL only supports table locking for

-and HEAP
+ISAM/MyISAM and HEAP tables,

-page-level locking for BDB
+page-level locking for BDB tables and

-row-level locking for InnoDB
+row-level locking for InnoDB tables.

 See section 5.3.1 How MySQL Locks Tables.

-tables one can freely mix INSERT
+With MyISAM tables one can freely mix INSERT and

-without locks, if the INSERT
+SELECT without locks, if the INSERT statements are non-conflicting

 (that is, whenever they append to the end of the table file rather than